Nebraska Court Records

 Arrest warrants are official documents that authorize the arrest and detention of an individual suspected of committing a crime.
 Per Neb.
 Rev. Stat. § 29-404, arrest warrants are typically issued after a complaint is filed with the court, asserting that an individual violated state law.
 No court seal is necessary to validate an arrest warrant in Nebraska.

-While obtaining a warrant is the standard procedure for making an arrest in Nebraska, law enforcement can arrest a person without a warrant if convinced a crime occurred and the potential arrestee committed it (Neb.
+While obtaining a warrant is the standard procedure for arrest in Nebraska, law enforcement may arrest a person without a warrant if convinced that a crime occurred and the potential arrestee committed it (Neb.
 Rev. Stat. § 29-404.03).
 When an arrest is made without a warrant, the officer must provide the court with an affidavit containing a brief explanation of the basis for the arrest.
 Subsequently, the judge will review the affidavit and, if no probable cause exists, release the arrestee.
-This process ensures that arrests are made in accordance with the law and provides legal recourse if an arrest is challenged.
+This process ensures arrests are made per the law and provides legal recourse if an arrest is challenged.

 Arrest Warrant Lookup in Nebraska